A Computational Fluid Dynamics MacroModel for the Design of Bed Adsorbers: Mathematical Modeling and Governing Equations

 In CFD modeling of adsorption physics, the coupled conservation equations of mass, momentum, and energy must be solved simultaneously.
 These conservation equations form the background basis for describing the key transport phenomena within fixed-bed adsorption columns.
 To accurately model the fluid flow, heat transfer, and mass transport phenomena within the packed bed, the porous medium can be modeled at different scales, $i.e.$ at the scale of pellets/beads or at a continuum macroscopic scale.
 In the latter approach, the porous structure of the bed is implicitly modeled using averaged quantities such as porosity and particle diameter.
 This allows for more computationally affordable computations without resolving the physics at the scale of each individual particle (pellet or bead).
 The modeling framework in the present work adopts this macroscopic scale modeling of the adsorbing fixed-bed but with additional improvements to take into account the gas loading impact of PAOR in the CFD modeling as we will explain in section \ref{SY_ST}.

-In this work, some assumptions are adopted while maintaining numerical accuracy: \begin{itemize} \item The fluid flow is assumed to be laminar due to the low superficial velocities typically encountered in fluid flow in porous media. \item A thermal equilibrium is assumed at between the solid particles and the gaseous phase. \item The thermophysical properties of the gas phase follows an ideal gas assumption. \item The transport mechanism is majorly controlled by molecular diffusion within the macro-pores. \end{itemize}
+{In this work, some assumptions are adopted while maintaining numerical accuracy:} \begin{itemize} \item { A laminar flow regime at the scale of the adsorbing particles such that $Re_p \approx 1.7$.} \item {A local thermal equilibrium at the solid-gas interface.} \item {An Ideal gas law of thermophysical properties}. \item {A bi-molecular diffusion model.} \end{itemize}

 The proposed framework solves for the multispecies gas Navier–Stokes (momentum) equations, continuity (mass) equation, species transport and the energy equation, all under transient and compressible multispecies gaseous flow conditions.
 To account for adsorption, additional sub-models are integrated as will be explained.
 These include the evaluation of both saturated and instantaneous adsorption capacities, which influence the local mass and energy balances through species uptake and heat effects.
 Mass transfer mechanisms and heat exchange between the fluid and solid phases are modeled by incorporating new two source terms into the governing mass and energy conservation equations, while pressure drop is accounted for by adding momentum source terms that represent viscous and inertial losses in the porous medium.
 Furthermore, adsorption kinetics and thermal effects due to exothermic adsorption reactions are incorporated to enhance the physical realism of the simulation.
 Together, these components are coupled to yield a fully integrated CFD–adsorption model.
 This enables us to accurately predict the spatio-temporal evolution of species concentrations, temperature profiles, and pressure fields during the adsorption period.